kajohnsakk/todo-test-api/README.md

 # Todo List API

-This is a simple Todo List API built with Node.js and Express.js.
-It provides endpoints to manage tasks in a todo list.
+This is a straightforward Todo List API developed using Node.js and Express.js.
+Additionally, a data-store.json file has been created to serve as a mock storage for todo data and also provides endpoints to manage tasks in a todo list.

 ## Table of Contents